 What are the grant categories, and how many will be awarded?

-Arts organizations and/or individuals are eligible in any arts medium: crafts, dance, design, fine art, media/photography, music, literature, or theater.
-Projects must align with one or more of the 2019 Community Arts Grants objectives, listed in the Guidelines.
-Four $1000 grants will be awarded – two for individuals and two for organizations.
+Arts organizations are eligible in any arts medium: crafts, dance, design, fine art, media/photography, music, literature, or theater.
+Projects must align with one or more of the 2021 Community Arts Grants objectives, listed in the Guidelines.
+Three $1800 grants will be awarded.

 What is the grant application deadline?

-The grant submission period is open from now until July 17th at 11:59 p.m.
+The grant submission period opens on November 15th through January 24th at 11:59 p.m.
 No late entries will be considered.

 When is the grant notification date?

-A panel of arts professionals will review the applications and meet in early August to determine the recipients.
-All applicants will be notified of the panel’s decisions by the end of August.
-100% of funds will be awarded by September.
+All applicants will be notified by the end of January.
+100% of funds will be awarded by February.

 What should be included in my budget?